 If you’re using Amazon EC2 and EBS for your database, you should also use the Amazon EC2 distributed firewall to limit access to your database.
 You can use group access rules to assure that only your instances have access to your database.

-For a complete overview of AWS security, including security of Amazon SimpleDB and Amazon RDS, consult the Overview of Security Processes whitepaper.
+For a complete overview of AWS security, including security of Amazon DynamoDB and Amazon RDS, consult the Overview of Security Processes whitepaper.